 The American Red Cross also has information on taking the appropriate steps to stay safe in their Checking Your Home after a Fire guide.
 You can also find out tips and information on cleaning up after a fire.

 Important steps for your safe and speedy recovery, check out the American Red Cross' Picking Up the Pieces After a Fire resource guide.
-You can also find information on starting the process of recovering your family's physical, emotional and financial well being by checking out their Disaster Recovery Guide.
+You can also find information on starting the process of recovering your family's physical, emotional and financial well being by checking out their Emotional Recovery Guide as well as their Disasters and Financial Planning Guide.

 Even a small fire within a home can result in extensive damage from smoke and the water used to extinguish the fire.
 Learn more about fire/smoke damage restoration and repair here.